-Campus Life Funding (SSP & REF)
+Campus Life Funding (CLASS, SSP& REF)

 UCLA Campus Life is a division of Student Affairs committed to promoting student engagement and development on campus and out in the community.
 Campus Life provides supplemental funding sources for student activities and programs that benefit the campus community: Recreation Venues Event Fund (REF) and Campus Life Support for Student Programming (SSP).
 REF can provide funding for labor and custodial expenses associated with the use of Recreation spaces by registered campus organizations.
 SSP can provide supplemental support for registered campus organizations in areas such as: food, transportation, facilities, supplies, advertising, and honoraria.
 Registered campus organizations are highly encouraged to seek out additional funding sources before applying to SSP.
 Additional funding is available for programs that have a focus in: Lesbian, Gay, Bisexual Transfer (LGBT) student issues and campus inclusion, Cultural and Spiritual expression, and Social Justice Camps (for summer youth programs).

 *REF Covid-19 disclaimer: Please check-in with your SOLE Advisor prior to booking any spaces for in-person and/or hybrid programs.